Ginger

 A common recommendation is 1-2 grams of fresh ginger per day, but individual needs may vary.

-Can ginger interact with medications?
+Can ginger help with digestive issues?

 What is the best way to store ginger?